 FILM & THEATRE

-The film option for The Prisoner of Paradise (see below) is available again as are film and stage options for all the books including Reef and The Sandglass.
+The film option for The Prisoner of Paradise (see below) is no longer available, but film and stage options for all the other books including Reef and The Sandglass (both previously optioned) are now available.

 For original stage plays and radio drama, please contact: